Barriers to Initiating Antiviral Therapy for Veterans with Hepatitis C

 Doug White is collaborating on this Canadian Institutes of Health Research project.

 Developing and Testing a Decision Support Tool for Women Making Tubal Sterilization Decisions

 Supported by the National Institute of Minority Health and Health Disparities, Sonya Borrero, in collaboration with Daniel Hall and other colleagues, is designing and testing a web-based decision support tool to optimize low-income women’s ability to make informed and value-concordant decisions about tubal sterilization.

 Enhancing End-of-Life Communication Skills for Oncology Fellows and Patient-Oncologist Communication

 Funded in part by the National Cancer Institute, Robert Arnold sought to enhance understanding of how oncologists and patients communicate about the transition to end-of-life care and to improve communication skills.

 Expanding Critical Care Communications (C3)

-Robert Arnold is principal investigator for this project funded by the Arthur Vining Davis Foundation to develop a communication program for pediatric intensivists focusing on giving bad news, negotiating goals of treatment, and talking about death and dying.
+Robert Arnold was principal investigator for this Arthur Vining Davis Foundation funded project to develop a communication program for pediatric intensivists focusing on giving bad news, negotiating goals of treatment, and talking about death and dying.

 Talking to Patients about Other Health Care Workers’ Errors: Ethical, Legal and Practical Considerations

-Robert Arnold is co-principal investigator for this Greenwall Foundation-funded research project, using both empirical analysis and ethical analysis, to develop guidelines for health care providers about how to talk to patients about other health care professionals’ errors.
+Robert Arnold was co-principal investigator for this Greenwall Foundation-funded research project to develop guidelines for health care providers about how to talk to patients about other health care professionals’ errors.